nimdone/nimdone-88471/src/pages/index.md

 meta_title: 'Nimdone: Medical presentations made simple'
 meta_description: >-
   Nimdone is a custom-built tool to make powerpoint presentations in medicine.
-  It search experience on PubMed, organize papers into a library and fast way to make presentations.
+  It offers a new search experience on PubMed, organize papers into a library and fast way to make presentations.
 template: landing
 ---